 Owners of units in housing cooperatives

-For owners of units in a housing cooperative with a holiday home in a building or buildings on leased land, the deduction for debt and the tax value will have been pre-completed correctly as the housing cooperative must perform the calculations referred to above.
-See the statement from the cooperative and items 4.3.3 and 4.8.1.
+For owners of units in a housing cooperative with a holiday home in a building or buildings on leased land, the deduction for debt and the tax value will have been pre-completed if the housing cooperative has sent third party information to the tax authorities.
+The housing cooperative must have made the calculations as mentioned above.
+See the statement from the cooperative items 4.3.3 and 4.8.1.

 Excessively high tax value